 Group feedback is an especially powerful form of peer feedback.
 When several peers feedback a single text at the same time, the author gets more comments and the feedbackers learn from each other.
-But such group rounds can also easily turn into chaos and time waste.
+But such group rounds can easily turn into chaos and time waste.
 To avoid this, follow these 8 simple rules for effective group feedback.

 In my previous post you learned that peer feedback is a great method to improve your text as well as your writing skills.
 Here I want to show you that group feedback is even better 😉